 Audit Committee.
-The current members of our Audit Committee are J. Victor Chatigny, Paul Lozier and Seymour Preston.
-Paul Lozier is the chair of the committee.
-J. Victor Chatigny, Paul Lozier and Seymour Preston are our audit committee financial experts.
-The Audit Committee met four times in fiscal 2009.
+The current members of our Audit Committee are J. Victor Chatigny, Paul F. Lozier and Seymour S. Preston III.
+Paul F. Lozier is the chair of the committee.
+J. Victor Chatigny, Paul F. Lozier and Seymour S. Preston III are our Audit Committee financial experts.
+The Audit Committee met four times in fiscal 2010.

-Our Audit Committee assists our Board of Directors in its oversight of the integrity of our consolidated financial statements, our independent registered public accounting firm's qualifications and independence and the performance of our independent registered public accounting firm.
+Our Audit Committee assists our Board of Directors in its oversight of the integrity of our consolidated financial statements, our independent registered public accounting firm's qualifications, independence and performance.

-Our Audit Committee's responsibilities include: appointing, approving the compensation of, and assessing the independence of, our independent registered public accounting firm; overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from our independent registered public accounting firm; reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly consolidated financial statements and related disclosures; monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; establishing procedures for the receipt and retention of accounting firm and management; and preparing the Audit Committee report required by Securities and Exchange Commission (the SEC) rules.
+Our Audit Committee's responsibilities include: appointing, approving the compensation of, and assessing the independence of, our independent registered public accounting firm; overseeing the work of our independent registered public accounting firm; reviewing and discussing with management and our independent registered public accounting firm; reviewing and discussing with management and our independent registered public accounting firm; reviewing and discussing with management and related disclosures; monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; establishing procedures for the receipt and retention of accounting firm and management; and preparing the Audit Committee report required by Securities and Exchange Commission (the "SEC") rules.

 Compensation Committee.
-The current members of our Compensation Committee are J. Victor Chatigny, Thomas Meaney and Seymour Preston.
-Seymour Preston is the chair of the committee.
+The current members of our Compensation Committee are J. Victor Chatigny, Thomas J. Meaney and Seymour S. Preston III.
+Seymour S. Preston III is the chair of the committee.
 Our Compensation Committee assists our Board of Directors in the discharge of its responsibilities relating to the compensation of our executive officers.

-Our Compensation Committee's responsibilities include: reviewing and approving, or making recommendations to the Board of Directors with respect to, our chief executive officer's compensation; evaluating the performance of our executive officers and reviewing and approving, or making recommendations to the Board of Directors with respect to, the compensation of our executive officers; overseeing and administering, and making recommendations to the Board of Directors with respect to, our cash and equity incentive plans; reviewing and making recommendation; reviewing and recommending inclusion of our "Compensation Discussion and Analysis" in our annual report or proxy statement; and preparing the Compensation Committee report required by SEC rules.
-The Compensation Committee met four times in fiscal 2009.
+Our Compensation Committee's responsibilities include: reviewing and approving, or making recommendations to the Board of Directors with respect to, our executive chairman's and chief executive officer's compensation; evaluating the performance of our executive officers and reviewing and approving, or making recommendations to the Board of Directors with respect to, the compensation of our executive officers; overseeing and administering, and making recommendations to the Board of Directors with respect to, our cash and equity incentive plans; reviewing and making recommendations to the Board of Directors with respect to director compensation; reviewing and recommending inclusion of our "Compensation Discussion and Analysis" in our annual report or proxy statement; and preparing the Compensation Committee report required by SEC rules.
+The Compensation Committee met five times in fiscal 2010.

 The Compensation Committee has the authority to retain compensation consultants and other outside advisors to assist in the evaluation of executive officer compensation.
+To date, the Compensation Committee has utilized independent salary surveys in lieu of retaining such advisors or consultants.